 Now, the other reason I started this podcast, again, as I said earlier, was to get Tarot in front of a wider audience and not just Tarot readers.
 You know what’s really neat about this podcast is it is reaching a much wider audience.
 We’re attracting folks who might have been a little bit Tarot curious and are now learning so much more about Tarot and how to integrate it into their daily lives.

-And, of course, the other reason I started this podcast is I wanted a new way of connecting with our tribe.
+And, of course, the other reason I started this podcast is I wanted a new way of connecting with our audience.
 I love listening to podcasts myself, and I tell you what—it’s kind of like having a conversation in your mind with the person who is hosting the podcast.
-I found just from the feedback from listeners that you’re also experiencing that as well.
+I found just from the feedback from listeners that you're also experiencing that as well.
 It’s great to have a more personalised connection here through the podcast.

 So, I’m so glad I started this podcast—that’s for sure!
 And I am so grateful that you're also an active listener of this podcast.
 It means the world to me.